What are my legal deposit obligations?

 Legal deposit in Western Australia

 Legal deposit with the State Library of Western Australia is required for print and audio-visual publications, in accordance with the Legal Deposit Act 2012.
-This will be extended to include digital materials in the near future.
+This will be extended to include electronic materials in the near future.

-Deposit of government publications, including print, digital and audio-visual publications with the State Library of Western Australia is required in accordance with the Premier’s Circular 2021/14 – Requirements for Western Australian Government Publications and Library Collections.
+Deposit of government publications, including print, electronic and audio-visual publications with the State Library of Western Australia is required in accordance with the Premier’s Circular 2021/14 – Requirements for Western Australian Government Publications and Library Collections.